campus-experts/spring-2017/docs/community-impact-proposal.md

 - Timeline
   - Develop a rough timeline for your community impact project.

   Publish the item and develop the website generation by the end of the programme.
+Provide continuous support to past organisers as and when I feel most useful.

 ## Planning for the Future